gnarizzy/BestEpisodes/README.md

 **Why is this better than the 1-10 ratings on IMDB?**

 It's better than traditional 1-10 (or 1-5) ratings for a few reasons, but in essence it's better because people are inconsistent with explicit, 1-10 ratings.
-The system used in this software, which asks for a qualitative "Is episode X better than episode Y) and implicitly creates a quantitative ranking is easier for humans to accurately and consistently respond to than software that asks for a quantitative, "How close numerically is this episode to the perfect TV episode?" (which is what a 1-10 system is essentially askign you to do.
+The system used in this software, which asks for a qualitative "Is episode X better than episode Y) and implicitly creates a quantitative ranking is easier for humans to accurately and consistently respond to than software that asks for a quantitative, "How close numerically is this episode to the perfect TV episode?" (which is what a 1-10 system is essentially asking you to do).

 Here are a few issues with 1-10 ratings: